LudovaTech/lidar-LD19-tutorial/README.md

 | CRC check | 1 Bytes | Verification of all previous data *except itself* | Verifies data transfer for accuracy and completeness, ensuring error-free results. |

 > [!IMPORTANT]
 > We receive initial and final angles for every set of 12 points.
 The documentation advises using linear interpolation to determine the angles for each individual point.
 For detailed implementation steps, refer to the [Implementation section](#Implementation).
+(Don't worry, it's very simple.)

 ### Understanding data packet